Explore school records for genealogy research and discover clues to finding your ancestors. School census records, yearbooks & more!

 Ancestors can be found in school records?

 From my office window, I watch the neighborhood children walk to school each morning.
 They are so cute!
+I also cannot believe how much these neighborhood kids have grown!
 They are also a reminder our ancestors did the same thing.

 Education was important to many of our ancestors.
 It might have been limited to only a few years.
 It may have been sporadic due to seasonal farming activities.